Proven-Paradox/shaper-system/Handbook.md

 Description: Attempting to force your target to move the way you want in an unfocused way.
 This could be a straightforward shove, a staggering body slam, conjuring a forceful gust of wind, and the like.

 ## Tier 1

+#### Bash
+Attack
+Action: Major
+Prerequisites: None
+Range: Melee
+Targets: One enemy
+Cost: 3 HP
+Damage: x2 (Physical)
+Special: If this attack hits the target and they are not otherwise restrained, you move them one square.
+Description: A strike so powerful that it sends opponents sprawling backward.
+This could be a body slam, a shield bash, beating them backwards with wind from your wings, and similar attacks.

 #### Cleanse
 Auxiliary
 Action: Minor